 Genesis 6:14 “Make thee an ark of gopher wood; rooms shalt thou make in the ark, and shalt pitch it within and without with pitch.”
 This gave Noah time to prepare, and because Noah believed God, knowing he God was and is the king of all the earth.
 God had the right to judge.

-Therefore, in relationship to Psalm one, the blessed man is like a tree planted by rivers of water, that brings forth fruit in his season because like Noah, he prepared himself against the day of wrath.
+Therefore, in relationship to Psalm one, the blessed man is like a tree planted by rivers of water, that brings forth fruit in his season because like Noah, he prepared and is preparing himself against the day of wrath.